gamesbook/pyprototypr/docs/core_shapes.md

 terms and ideas presented in [Basic Concepts](basic_concepts.md) - especially *units*, *properties* and *defaults*.

-Where possible, basic examples show how a shape would appear on a page when only the defaults are used.
+Where possible, basic examples show how a shape would appear on a page when **only** the default properties are used.
 This means for most cases, *lines* are drawn in black, with a width of 1mm (0.1cm) and shapes are *filled* with a white color.

 To make it easier to see where and how a shape has been drawn, these examples have been created with a background grid for reference: the values of **x** appear across the bottom of the grid; those for **y** up along the left side.

+> The graphics for the examples here were generated from the scripts in the `examples`
+> directory - look in the `simple` sub-directory for the `default_shapes.py` and
+> `customised_shapes.py` files.

 ## Commonalities

-There are some properties that can be set for many of the shapes; example of these are presented at the end, rather than being repeated across shape.
+There are some properties that can be set for many of the shapes; examples of these are presented at the end, rather than being repeated across every shape.

 ## Linear Shapes

 These shapes are created from a line of some sort; the most basic being a simple line.
-They effectively only have 1 dimension.
+They effectively have only 1 dimension.

 ### Line